How to remove Google reviews

-- Whether it’s possible to remove Google Reviews
+- When it’s possible to remove Google reviews

 - How Google removes reviews automatically